ibexa/documentation-developer/docs/guide/site_factory.md

 - multisite configuration

 After [clean installation](../getting_started/install_ez_platform.md) the Site Factory will be disabled.
-If you are not working on a clean installation, follow [Upgrading eZ Platform to v3](../upgrading/5_upgrade_database.md#site-factory-upgrade).
+If you are not working on a clean installation, follow the [update guide to v3](../updating/5_update_3.0.md#site-factory-upgrade).
 This results in the following message on the **Site** tab:
 "There is a design configuration error, and you will not be able to create a new site.
 Please update the configuration."
 If you plan to use Site Factory you need to enable and configure it.